 Threats

-Natural predators of Ichthyosaurs were other members of its species and sharks; however, this wasn’t the reason for their extinction.
-Recent research suggests that the Ichthyosaurs’ extinction happened in 2 stages.
+Natural predators were other members of its species and sharks; however, this wasn’t the reason for their extinction.
+Recent research in palaeontology suggests that the Ichthyosaurs’ extinction happened in 2 stages.
 Feeding groups were exterminated by the first extinction event at the start of the Cenomanian ages.
 During the Cenomanian-Turonian border event, the second major Ichthyosaur extinction occurred, and just one species remained.

-Thus, rather than a gradual decrease, the Ichthyosaur extinction unfolded in a couple of rapid occurrences.
+Thus, rather than a gradual decrease, their extinction unfolded in a couple of rapid occurrences.
 These events were likely triggered by the climatic and environmental shifts that occurred in the Cenomanian and Turonian ages.

-- Ichthyosaurs weren’t technically dinosaurs but marine vertebrates.
+- They weren’t technically dinosaurs but marine vertebrates.

-- Ichthyosaurs lived anywhere between 90-250 million years ago.
+- They lived anywhere between 90-250 million years ago.

-- Ichthyosaurs had the biggest eyes of any animal spanning 10 inches across.
+- These reptiles had the biggest eyes of any animal spanning 10 inches across.

 FAQs